FNL-MoCha/AMG232_Reporter/README.rst

 Introduction
 ************
-This utility will read in a Ion Torrent Variant Caller (TVC) file, and generate a TP53 report suitable for the AMG-232 Study.
+This utility will read in a Ion Torrent Variant Caller (TVC) file, and generate a TP53 report suitable for the AMG-232 Studies.

+..note:
+    More formal docs coming soon!

 Running the Utility
 *******************